dosco/graphjin/docs/guide.md

 app_name: "Super Graph Development"
 host_port: 0.0.0.0:8080
 web_ui: true
-debug_level: 1

-# debug, info, warn, error, fatal, panic, disable
+# debug, info, warn, error, fatal, panic
-log_level: "info"
+log_level: "debug"

 # Disable this in development to get a list of
 # queries used.
 When enabled super graph
 # will only allow queries from this list
 # List saved to ./config/allow.list
-use_allow_list: true
+use_allow_list: false

 # Throw a 401 on auth failure for queries that need auth
 # valid values: always, per_query, never
-auth_fail_block: always
+auth_fail_block: never

 # Latency tracing for database queries and remote joins
 # the resulting latency information is returned with the
 # response
 enable_tracing: true

+# Watch the config folder and reload Super Graph
+# with the new configs when a change is detected
+reload_on_config_change: true

+# File that points to the database seeding script
+# seed_file: seed.js

+# Path pointing to where the migrations can be found
+migrations_path: ./config/migrations

 # Postgres related environment Variables
 # SG_DATABASE_HOST